-Keep in mind, the victim does not have to die immediately in order to be convicted of reckless vehicular homicide.
-According to South Carolina law, a person can be charged with reckless vehicular homicide if the victim passes away within three (3) years of the underlying accident.
+Keep in mind, the victim does not have to die immediately in order to be convicted of felony DUI.
+According to South Carolina law, a person can be charged with Felony DUI if the victim passes away within three (3) years of the underlying accident.

-Attorney Truslow Secures Favorable Outcome in Reckless Homicide Case
+Attorney Truslow Secures Favorable Outcomes in Felony DUI Cases:

 If you are facing serious charges in Myrtle Beach, look no further than T. Kirk Truslow, P.A. and get more than 30 years of trial-tested experience on your side!
 Contact us today at (843) 212-1116 for a free initial consultation.